 If you are coming with a larger group, an apartment can be one of the cheapest and most convenient ways to stay in Barcelona.
 In general, Barcelona apartments are of a high standard.
 However, it is worth remembering that the more nights that you stay in them the cheaper they tend to become per night.
 Therefore, if you are only staying for the weekend, staying in an apartment may not be an option.
 Check our advice on how to find a reliable apartment agency in Barcelona.

 One of the least convenient aspects of the Primavera Sound festival is the catering.
 Inside the festival site you will find a whole area dedicated to food - like an outdoor food court with a large selection of stalls selling everything from noodles to burgers.
 However, this food is sold at inflated prices.
 For example, a simple sandwich that you could buy in a city centre bakers for about €2.00 is likely to cost €5.00 or €6.00 on the festival site.

 Fortunately, you are allowed to bring food onto the site.
 So, it is worth planning ahead and bringing a little picnic with you.
 Especially in the early evening, before the larger crowds arrive, there tends to be quite a lot of space at the festival.
 What could be better than watching you favourite band whilst the sun sets and munching on some bread and cheese from a local supermarket?

 Alternatively, you could eat in the city centre before heading to the festival site.
 Here I have listed a few of the budget eating options in Barcelona city centre.

-Maoz - There are a few outlets of Maoz in Barcelona's city centre.
-They are falafel take-aways where you can fill your own pita to the brim with a whole selection of fillings.
+Maoz - They are falafel take-aways where you can fill your own pita to the brim with a whole selection of fillings.

 Carrer de Ferran, 13